apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

-# Tutorial on checking Pluscal specifications with Apalache
+# Tutorial on checking PlusCal specifications with Apalache

 **Difficulty: Blue trail – Easy**

-In this short tutorial, we show how to annotate a [Pluscal specification][] of the Bakery algorithm, to check it with Apalache.
+In this short tutorial, we show how to annotate a [PlusCal specification][] of the Bakery algorithm, to check it with Apalache.
 In particular, we check mutual exclusion by _bounded model checking_ (which considers only bounded executions).
 Moreover, we automatically prove mutual exclusion for unbounded executions by